 - staying independent for longer

 - having your own living space

 - flexible care and support – you can often increase or decrease the support you receive as and when needed

 - opportunities to socialise with other residents in a community setting.

-Extra care housing can sometimes prevent or delay the need for a move in to a care home.
+Extra care housing can sometimes prevent or delay the need for a move to a care home.

 Extra care housing doesn’t suit everyone.
 Some disadvantages include:

-- eligibility criteria can be difficult to meet, particularly if the provider is a council or housing association – your needs may be too low or too high
+- eligibility criteria which can be difficult to meet, particularly if the provider is a council or housing association – your needs may be too low or too high

 - if you buy, it may be difficult to sell the property later and you might have to pay an exit fee.